A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Problem setup

-For single-cell data, the idea of summing the UMI counts from the individual cells is commonly described as ``pseudobulk analysis'' \citep{squair2021confronting}.
-Forming pseudobulk data has the twin advantages of simplifying modeling and reducing computation, and for these reasons we take this approach here.
-Several recent papers note the benefits of the pseudobulk approach \citep{lun2017overcoming, ahlmann2020glmgampoi, erdmann-pham2021likelihoodbased, ideas, murphy2022balanced, muscat, squair2021confronting}.

-One possible concern with a pseudobulk analysis of single-cell RNA-seq data is that one may need to correct for unwanted variation (known or unknown) that must be accounted for at the single-cell level \citep{ruvseq, leek2007capturing, leek2008general, svaseq, gerard2020empirical, gerard2021unifying}.
-Below we show that a pseudobulk analysis can quite easily accommodate this (see Sec.~\ref{sec:ruv}).
+The idea of summing the UMI counts from the individual cells is commonly described as ``pseudobulk analysis'', and its benefits were noted in several recent papers \citep{lun2017overcoming, ahlmann2020glmgampoi, erdmann-pham2021likelihoodbased, murphy2022balanced, muscat, squair2021confronting}.
+In the context of multi-condition DE analysis, forming pseudobulk data has the twin advantages of simplifying modeling and reducing computation, and for these reasons we take this approach here.
+One possible concern with a pseudobulk analysis of single-cell RNA-seq data is that one may need to correct for unwanted variation (known or unknown) that must be accounted for at the single-cell level \citep{ruvseq, leek2007capturing, svaseq, gerard2020empirical}.
+We address this concern in Section \ref{sec:ruv}.